 The Chief William Commanda Bridge is finally open, and it's as good as cycling as you can get.
 It connects up to the extensive NCC trails, which run along the Ottawa River and down the Rideau River. it's also conveniently located at the terminal of Line 2.

 Line 2 is a godsend.
 I'll purposely extend my commutes to downtown just to take it, because a train ride is infintely more comfortable than rattling around on a crumbling busway.
 The Stadler FLIRTs are quiet, clean, comfortable, and have ample room for bikes.
+Pictured: My 17km hike along the entirety of Line 2.

 Ottawa is more than just the city!
 I visited the Taste of Manotick and got to check out the vintage car show, definitely cool.